rasikasrimal/Heartlytics/docs/research_paper.md

 ## Authentication Flow Enhancements
 The web application now employs peppered hashes for password reset codes, enforced cooldowns on resend attempts, and a user-friendly countdown UI to reduce lockouts.
 These measures improve both security and usability in recovery scenarios.

+## UI Update
+The Settings page now features a two-column layout with a large editable avatar and an accordion activity log, giving users a clearer view of profile information and recent actions.